Legumes: my stance on why and why not (2/2)

 High Fibre intake may not be optimal during refeeds.

-Lyle McDonald, alongside others have multiple times remarked the importance of limiting but not thoroughly avoiding – high fibre foods.
-Especially when glycogen compensations are to be fulfilled.
+Lyle McDonald, alongside others have multiple times remarked the importance of limiting but not thoroughly avoiding fibre intake.
+But when it comes to glycogen compensations surely the priority should be just that within path of least resistance.

-However all my prior years between none, low and high fibre intake, with and without refeeds I do admit – still have some merit.
 Economical?
 Yes, chickpeas have been so far tolerable, but not symptom-free, to me.
-But still you have realize that this is a refeed day, after every week of depletion, fitness training on top.
+But still, you have realize that this is a refeed day, after every week of depletion, fitness training on top.
 Not including everyday low grade inflammation from everyday stress, radiation, EMF, environment toxins, xenoestrogens, so on and so forth.

 I still have to enjoy food, after all, in their absorptive path of least resistance at least for a day or 24 hours.
 In that they should not be hindered in anyway, their absorption.